Quick definition: Mobile analytics allows companies to track and analyze the behavior of the customers on mobile applications and devices.

 How has mobile analytics evolved?

 Mobile analytics has been around for about 10 years or so, and at the beginning, people were skeptical about whether or not mobile was going to be an important channel.
 Then around five or six years ago, people thought that mobile was going to be the first and only, but two or three years ago, they realized that it's really about that omnichannel experience, not the mobile-only experience or mobile-first experience.

 In regions where internet access is limited, smartphones tend to be the main point of access for customers.
 In these regions, a mobile-first strategy is very important.

-Eventually, with smartphones, everyone jumped on the opportunity to use mobile assets as a main channel.
+Eventually, with smartphones, everyone jumped on the opportunity to use mobile assets as the main channel.
 It wasn't until 2016 that mobile traffic passed desktop traffic.